KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Ablations

-\textbf{Noise adaptivity.} We compare the performance obtained with a fixed measurement variance $R_k$ to the one with an online estimate based on the $k$-th minibatch.
-Similarly, we ablate the adaptivity of the process noise $Q_k$.
-The results are shown in Table~\ref{t:noise_adaptivty}.

-We observe that the adaptivity of $R_k$ is essential for the model to converge and the adaptivity of $Q_k$ helps to further improve the performance of the trained model.
-Moreover, with adaptive noises there is no need to set some initial values for them, which reduces the number of hyper-parameters to tune.

 \textbf{Batch size.} Usually one needs to adapt the learning rate to the chosen minibatch size.
-In this experiment, we change the batch size in the range $[32, 64, 128, 256]$ and show that KaFiStO adapts to it naturally.
+In this experiment, we change the batch size in the range $[32, 64, 128, 256]$ and show that {KOALA-M} adapts to it naturally.
 Table~\ref{t:batch_size} shows that the accuracy of the model does not vary significantly with a varying batch size, which is a sign of stability.

-\textbf{Weight initialization.} Similarly to the batch size, here we use different initialization techniques to show that the algorithm is robust to them.
+\textbf{Weight initialization.} Like with the batch size, we use different initialization techniques to show that the algorithm is robust to them.
 We apply the same initializations to SGD for comparison.
 We test Kaiming Uniform~\cite{Kaiming_2015_Initialization}, Orthogonal~\cite{Saxe_2014_Initialization}, Xavier Normal~\cite{Glorot_2010_Xavier}, Xavier Uniform~\cite{Glorot_2010_Xavier}.
 The results are shown in Table~\ref{t:weight_init}.